Brutalism in Sheffield: Upperthorpe

 All seven towers were refurbished between 1993 and 1996.
 As part of the refurbishment, each tower received their nearly identical white, light brown and dark brown aluminium-based cladding which they carry today, covering the original concrete structures.
 Martin Street was also largely pedestrianised and is no longer a single through road; areas at the base of each tower were retained for resident parking, accessed from perpendicular side streets, with the sections between towers converted into footpaths.

 A fire occurred in Wentworth tower during refurbishment in 1995, which damaged several flats and portions of the cladding which was under installation at the time; there were no injuries, and the damage was repaired as part of the refurbishment programme.
-The cladding design here stopped the spread of the fire, in direct contrast to the later Grenfell Tower fire in London in June 2017 in which 72 people died.
-Following the Grenfell disaster, the cladding of all high-rises across the United Kingdom was tested to new fire safety standards.
-All of the Upperthorpe blocks, including Wentworth, passed inspection, although Hanover House across the city failed and had its cladding removed.

 Demolished developments

 Broomhall

 Modern houses on Broomspring Lane, which ran through the former Broomhall complex, pictured in 2012.

 The Broomhall complex consisted of a sprawling network of 27 mid-rise tower blocks alongside the A61 Hanover Way, nowadays part of the Sheffield Inner Ring Road, on the edge of Sheffield City Centre in Broomhall.
 It was located across the dual carriageway from Hanover House.
 In terms of design, the development at Broomhall can be thought of as a condensed version of the Park Hill estate, as they were both built to the same streets in the sky philosophy with deck access to properties.
 The Broomhall complex was constructed in 1967 by a consortium headed by the Shepherd Building Group and the Yorkshire Development Group.
 There were a total of 619 dwellings at the Broomhall complex, with twenty 7-storey blocks of flats containing 23 dwellings each and seven 6-storey blocks containing 21 dwellings each.

 The Broomhall complex fell into social decline into the 1980s, disadvantaged by its location sprawling across a very large site in the heart of the inner city.
 One of the many issues at the complex was the emergence of a red-light district.
 The Broomhall complex was vacated in the mid-1980s and demolished in 1987.
 The site is now occupied by a mixture of low-rise student accommodation buildings on the side closest to the University of Sheffield and low-rise general apartments, now housing a large Somali community, on the side closest to the city centre.

 The only remaining structure from the Broomhall estate is a former pub, known as The Domino, built to a hexagonal plan.
 It has now been converted into student accommodation, integrated with surrounding new-builds.